Self-realization

-Self-realization is an term used in western psychology, philosophy, and spirituality; and in eastern Indian religions.
-In the western understanding, it is the "fulfillment by oneself of the possibilities of one's character or personality" (see also self-actualization).
-In the Indian understanding, self-realization is liberating knowledge of the true Self, either as the permanent undying Purusha or witness-consciousness, which is atman (essence), or as the absence (sunyata) of such a permanent Self.
+Self-realization is a term used in Western philosophy, psychology, and spirituality; and in Indian religions.
+In the Western understanding, it is the "fulfillment by oneself of the possibilities of one's character or personality" (see also self-actualization).
+In Hinduism, self-realization is liberating knowledge of the true self, either as the permanent undying Purusha or witness-consciousness, which is atman (essence).
+In Buddhism, it is knowledge of the absence (sunyata) of such a permanent self.

-Western Understanding
+Western understanding

 Merriam Webster's dictionary defines self-realization as: